Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes: Gradient-based local NBV planner

 \subsection{Viewpoint planning with gradient ascent}

 Once the gradient was computed, the viewpoint was moved in the direction of the gradient so that $I_s(\xi)$ could be maximised locally.
-This gradient-ascent step was scaled by a step size $\alpha$, which was a hyperparameter that needed to be tuned.
+This gradient-ascent step was scaled by a step size $\alpha$, which was a hyperparameter.